Simplistic Collection and Labeling Practices Limit the Utility of Benchmark Datasets for Twitter Bot Detection: Data Methods

 \paragraph{Simple decision rules.} While sophisticated machine learning models are able to learn complicated relationships between patterns in input data and their labels, their flexibility generally comes at the cost of transparency and interpretability.
 We choose to instantiate `simple decision rules' as shallow decision trees because their transparency allows us to easily examine exactly why each data point is assigned a label.
 Similar analyses are significantly more difficult or infeasible with the complex and opaque models predominantly used in bot detection.
 Researchers have used now-standard explainable machine learning tools like LIME \cite{ribeiro2016why} and SHAP \cite{lundberg2017a} to bot detection models \cite{cresci2015fame, kouvela2020bot, yang2020scalable}.
 However, none of these can demonstrate as we do that the underlying datasets admit simple, high-performing classifiers that rely on a small number of features.
 Other simple machine learning models like linear regression, $k$-means, or a nearest neighbors classifier may be able to provide similar interpretability to shallow decision trees, but the choice of the exact method is not important for our analysis.

-We use \texttt{scikit\hyp{}learn}'s implementation of binary decision trees,\footnote{\url{https://scikit-learn.org/stable/modules/tree.html}} which are trained recursively on numerical data by choosing a feature-threshold pair (represented by a node) that best splits the data into two groups by class and then learning a decision tree on each group separately.
-In our case, after a fixed recursive depth (corresponding to tree depth), the classifier outputs a label corresponding to that of the majority of examples in the group; these are leaves of the tree.
+We use \texttt{scikit\hyp{}learn}'s implementation of binary decision trees,\footnote{\url{https://scikit-learn.org/stable/modules/tree.html}} which are trained recursively on numerical data by choosing a feature-threshold pair (represented by a node) that best splits the data into two groups by class and then learning a decision tree on each group separately. {When we incorporated text data (as in the left-most tree in \cref{fig:example-trees}), we used one-hot encoding for each word in the corpus.} In our case, after a fixed recursive depth (corresponding to tree depth), the classifier outputs a label corresponding to that of the majority of examples in the group; these are leaves of the tree.
 We only consider trees of depth four or less to ensure the trees can be readily inspected and to avoid overfitting.
 See \Cref{fig:example-trees} for several examples of shallow decision trees trained on benchmark datasets.

 \paragraph{Performance metrics.} The most commonly reported metrics used in the literature are accuracy and the F1 score. {{Accuracy} is defined as the fraction of examples labeled correctly.
 When a dataset is not balanced between classes, the accuracy may be misleading since a naive model can achieve a high accuracy by always predicting the majority class.} {The {F1 score} in binary classification is the harmonic mean of the model's precision and recall.
 In our context, low F1 score indicates a classifier that either does not detect a high proportion of the bots or incorrectly labels a large fraction of the humans.
 The F1 score does not incorporate the number of true negatives, i.e., humans correctly labeled as humans, which is potentially misleading in contexts where bots outnumber humans. }